Béla Kéler: Celebrations of 25 years of conducting career in Wiesbaden (1879)

-In Hamburg at Bernhard Pollini (1879)
+Hamburg at Bernhard Pollini (1879)

 Kéler's work obligations did not allow him to enjoy the rest of his celebrations, and already on May 9, he left for three concerts in Hannover which were held from May 11 to 13 at the local entertainment center Tivoli where he had already performed at concerts the previous year.
 On Saturday May 17, Kéler arrived in Hamburg for a three-month engagement – from June 1 to September 1 in the Elbpavillon Garden, where he was invited by the director of the Altona City Theater and at the same time of Hamburg State Opera Bernhard Pollini (1838–1897).
 On the site of the Elbe Pavilion, which was demolished in 1901, a memorial to Otto von Bismarck was built.